 There are places that serve the Ropa Vieja on bread, but usually it served with rice and beans and salad.

 Here are some places that have the best Ropa Vieja in Havana:

-Doña Eutimia is a place in centre of the Old Town in Havana, right by the Cathedral, that offers high quality Cuban food and great service.
+Doña Eutimia is a place in the center of the Old Town in Havana, right by the Cathedral, that offers high-quality Cuban food and great service.

 If you want to eat dinner there you should make a reservation.
 Doña Eutimia offers the best original Ropa Vieja, with traditional rice and exceptional black beans.
 The restaurant is nicely decorated and the waiters speak English.

 No.60C, Habana Vieja

 Also located in the Old Town of Havana, but off the main streets, there is a place called El Chachullero.
 This place has great cocktails and a really nice and cool atmosphere.
 AND one of the best Ropa Viejas in Havana, they serve it with Arroz Morro (rice cooked together with black beans) and fried bananas.
 It goes great with a mojito or a freshly made lemonade.

 Teniente Rey No. 457 bajos, Plaza el

 Christo, Habana Vieja